Skip to content

 #Account Sharing

 Disney+ enforces its household policy since late 2024.
+Roku’s device support page confirms that all Disney+ bundle plans are fully supported across its current lineup.
 If someone outside your household needs access, you can add an extra member for $7.99/mo.
 Attempting to share a login across different households will trigger a verification prompt.

 Slow Wi-Fi is the most common reason Disney+ buffers or drops quality.
-Disney+ recommends these minimum speeds:
+According to Disney+‘s official help center, these are the minimum speeds required for each resolution:

 • 5 Mbps for HD (1080p) content